xiaolw95/NetMoss2/README.md

 |  taxon3  |   0.5  |  0.67  |    1   |
 |  ... ... |        |        |        |

 For convenience, we also provide a `netBuild` function to build microbial networks from abundance tables.
-To use this function, users are asked to provide abundance directories (contain case and control abundance tables) and network directories (empty).
-Network matrix will be output to the network directories automatically.
+To use this function, users are asked to provide abundance directories (contain case and control abundance tables).
+Network matrix will be output to the same directories automatically.
+For single file usage, users are asked to provided the abundance matrix only.
 ```
 netBuild(case_dir = case_dir,
       control_dir = control_dir,
-      net_case_dir = net_case_dir,
-      net_control_dir = net_control_dir,
       method = "sparcc")
 ```
-`case_dir:`  the directory of case datasets.
+`case_dir:`  the directory or a single file of case data.
-`control_dir:`  the directory of control datasets.
+`control_dir:`  the directory or a single file of control data.
-`net_case_dir:`  the directory of case network datasets.
-`net_control_dir:`  the directory of control network datasets.
 `method:` the method to build networks. "sparcc" and "pearson" strategy are provided to choose.

 ## Output
 The output of the NetMoss is a table of NetMoss score for each taxon: